 Interior Design and Architecture Studies courses develop students' sensibility in space design, while Decorative Arts history courses introduce them to antiques and furnishing.

 Learn drafting, rendering, space layout, interior materials, and methods.
 Study in the philosophy, art, and science of constructing interior spaces.
 Taught by two instructors, the program begins with basic drafting and rendering exercises while students explore the fundamentals of interior construction.
 As students progress, they are expected to engage in critical analysis.
-The goal is for students to gain a solid skill set with which more complex problems and professional information.
+The goal is for students to gain a solid skill set with which to address more complex problems and professional information.
 No previous experience in interior design is necessary.

 This is an introduction to planning interior spaces for students without drafting skills.
 Learn what it means to be an interior designer and conceptual approaches to interior design problems.
 Through sessions on color, scale and proportion, lighting, furniture arrangement, floor and wall treatments, and client psychology, learn to conceptualize and plan creative solutions for interior spaces.
 Master freehand drawing of floor plans.
 Complete one interior design project, from beginning concept through finished visual and verbal presentation.
 Learn about use of equipment, tools, and scale drawings.

-An introduction to the preparation of drawings for architectural purposes.
-Topics include identification and use of drafting equipment, drafting in scale, basic lettering, line weights, and standard notation conventions.
+An introduction to the preparation of drawings for architectural and interior design purposes.
+Topics covered include identification and use of drafting equipment, drafting in scale, basic lettering, line weights, and standard notation conventions.
 The emphasis is on orthographic projections related to floor plans, elevations, and ceiling plans.
 Trade information related to the practice of architectural and interior design is integrated throughout the curriculum.
 Gain the skills and techniques necessary to express any design concept graphically.
 Drafting tools are required.
 Materials cost approximately $100.

 Learn about rendering materials, methods, and techniques.
 Use watercolor, marker, pencil, ink, and mixed media to learn color mixing and color theory, as well as shade and shadow.
 Apply rendering techniques to room drawings, plans, and elevations.
-Make media comparisons to determine the best use for each finish based on individual student abilities.
+Make media comparisons to determine the best use for each finish on the basis of your abilities.
 Use what you’ve learned to create presentations using color and materials boards.

 Learn the mechanical skills needed to visually communicate spatial concepts.
 Develop the ability to translate floor plans into three-dimensional interiors by exploring the principles of one- and two-point perspective drawing.
 Learn about isometric views, plan and section perspective, introductory pencil rendering, and concepts of light and shadow.